Help Ubie scale its AI assistance service to reduce the burden on overworked medical staff

 The team quickly understood that it was important to remove preconceptions by clearly communicating Ubie’s benefits and ease of use.
 They created a two-minute animation and designed three separate guidebooks.
 The animation adopted a friendly tone and expressed empathy for doctors, staff members and patients, highlighting how Ubie can bring benefits to each of them.
 The animation showed how Ubie fits into the existing workflow and explained complex systems in a straightforward and accessible way.

-A short video clip explains the benefit of their product and service to avoid the users’ concerns in advance.
+WATCH: A short video clip explains the benefit of their product and service to avoid the users’ concerns in advance.

 The guidebook for doctors and directors explains how Ubie’s AI smooths the patient consultation experience and greatly improves the quality of medical care.
 It also introduces concrete how-tos around set-up, implementation, and ideal workflow.
 FAQs were also included, addressing concerns about whether or not elderly people would be able to use it.